Product Design

 What do I need to study this course?

 You will need five GCSEs at grade 4, which should include GCSE English Language, GCSE Maths and a GCSE in either Art or Design (if studied).
-If you did not have the opportunity to study Art or Design at GCSE, entry onto the course will be dependent on the successful completion of a design task set by the department.
+If you did not have the opportunity to study Art or Design at GCSE, you must complete a design task set by the department.

 What will I study?